This site contains affiliate links to products. We may receive a commission for purchases made through these links.

-The gorge is tucked away on the southwest slopes of Mount Dirfys near a village called Agios Athanasios some 100 kilometers away from Athens.
+The gorge is tucked away on the southwest slopes of Mount Dirfys near a village called Agios Athanasius some 100 kilometers away from Athens.

 The best time to visit Agali Gorge seems to be winter or early spring when the stream, running through the bottom of the gorge, fills with water.

-During our November visit the stream was completely dry.
-However, we were treated to a beautiful autumny scenery thanks to the many colorful plane trees lining the riverbanks.
+During our November visit the stream was dry but we were treated to a beautiful autumny scenery thanks to the many colorful plane trees lining the riverbanks.